Jaybro/pico_tree/README.md

 The examples show how PicoTree can be used:

-* PicoTree supports interfacing with any type of point or point set through a traits class.
+* PicoTree supports interfacing with different types of points or point sets through a traits class.
 This can be one of the default traits classes or a custom implementation:
   * `pico_tree::StdTraits<>` provides a traits interface to support any `std::vector<PointType>`.
 It requires a specialization of `pico_tree::StdPointTraits<>` for each different [PointType](./examples/pico_toolshed/pico_toolshed/point.hpp).
   * The implementation of `pico_tree::StdTraits<>` can be used as an example to create a [custom](./src/pico_tree/pico_tree/std_traits.hpp) traits class.
 * Using the [KdTree](./examples/kd_tree/kd_tree.cpp) and creating a custom search visitor.